Pete Garcia

 Pedro Andres Garcia (born September 18, 1961) is a Cuban-born American sports administrator who was the athletic director for Florida International University since 2006.
 Previously, Garcia was director of football operations at the University of Miami, vice president of the Cleveland Browns, and associate athletic director at the University of Miami.

 Early life and education

-Born in 1961 in Havana, Cuba, Garcia moved to the United States with his family at age six under the Freedom Flights program.
+Garcia was born in Havana, Cuba, on September 18, 1961.
+He moved to the United States with his family at age six under the Freedom Flights program.
 Garcia graduated from Hialeah High School and later completed a B.S. in business administration at the University of Miami in 1984.

 Career

 Miami Dolphins and University of Miami (1989–2000)

 Garcia worked at Eastern Airlines after college.
 In 1989, after listening to a radio interview with Miami Dolphins executive Tom Heckert Sr. about the NFL draft, Garcia visited the Dolphins offices and got a job with the team after spending the day with Heckert.

 From 1990 to 2000, Garcia worked in various roles with the University of Miami athletic department.
 Working under Dennis Erickson, Garcia was assistant recruiting coordinator of Miami Hurricanes football for two seasons including the 1991 national championship season before being promoted to recruiting coordinator in 1992.
 Miami's 1993 recruiting class included Ray Lewis, who would go on to earn All-American honors at Miami, become a first-round pick in the 1996 NFL draft, and win two Super Bowl titles and multiple Pro Bowl honors in the NFL.

 After one season as director of football operations in 1994, Garcia became an assistant coach in 1995 when Butch Davis became head coach amidst NCAA-imposed postseason ban for 1996 and reduction of 31 scholarships for Pell Grant fraud.
 Garcia returned to being director of operations in 1996, where he would remain until 2000.